sacrefies/csc643_bigdata/project2/docs/report.md

 ```
 *Figure 16: `best_story_producer_on_avg()` to run the query*

-Figure 17 and 18 depict the UI at the client side before and after the query request.
+Figures 17 and 18 depict the UI at the client side before and after the query request.

 ![alt_text](url_avg_best_before.png "Before the request")
 *Figure 17: UI before user clicks on `Get Result`*